 All tour companies are happy to reschedule you if your tour date is canceled due to weather.
 However if you decide to cancel yourself in favor of trying to catch a better day weather-wise for your tour keep in mind most tour companies need 24 to 48 hour advance notice for a refund or reschedule.

 So there you have it.
+(If you are looking for more ideas, check out this list.)
 Maui is an amazing place year around but there is something special about the winter months.
 The sun sets on the ocean farther to the east making for some spectacular views from the south shore.
 The whales add an exciting presence as they splash around near shore.
 It truly is a magical time to be in Maui!

 Aloha Nui Loa